C.D. Santa Clara

-Clube Desportivo Santa Clara is a Portuguese football club from Ponta Delgada, Azores.
-They play in the 13,277-seat Estádio de São Miguel.
-They are the most successful football team from the Azores Islands as the only team from the archipelago to compete in a UEFA competition, having qualified for the UEFA Intertoto Cup and the UEFA Europa Conference League.
+Clube Desportivo Santa Clara is a Portuguese professional football club from Ponta Delgada, Azores.
+As the most successful football team from the Azores Islands, they are the only team from the archipelago to compete in a UEFA competition, having qualified for the UEFA Intertoto Cup and the UEFA Europa Conference League.

-To date, Santa Clara is the only club from the Azores islands to have competed in the top division of the Portuguese Liga, being thus the westernmost top-flight club in Europe.
+Santa Clara is the only club from the Azores to have competed in the top division of the Portuguese Liga, being thus the westernmost top-flight club in Europe.
 They compete in the Primeira Liga, the Portuguese first division football league.
-Santa Clara's kit manufacturer is Kelme and their main sponsor is Santander.
-Main rivals are CD Operário from Lagoa.
+Santa Clara's kit manufacturer is Umbro and their main sponsor is Lebull.
+The main local rivals are CD Operário from Lagoa on the same island of São Miguel.
 Other major rivals are C.S.
 Marítimo and C.D.
 Nacional, from the island of Madeira.